 Flashlight with spare batteries

-Bottled water & non-perishable foods
+Bottled water and non-perishable foods

-Rags, paper towels or wipes
+Rags, paper towels, or wipes

 Blanket